awslabs/aws-config-rdklib/README.rst

 RDKlib
 ======

-This is a library to enhance your usage of AWS Config Rules.
-It works in synergy with the AWS Config Rule Development Kit (https://github.com/awslabs/aws-config-rdk).

-The library enables you to **run custom Rules at scale**.
+RDKlib is a Python library to enable you to **run custom Rules at scale**.
 The library can be use to:

 + Help you to focus only on the compliance logic, by doing heavy lifting tasks with the library
 + Ease maintenance by moving the boilerplate code as a lambda layer

+RDKLib works in synergy with the AWS Config Rule Development Kit (https://github.com/awslabs/aws-config-rdk).

 Getting Started
 ===============